techno314/vrcageverify/README.md

-# VRChat Group Request 18+ verifier
+# VRChat Group Request 18+ Verifier

 VrcAgeVerify is a Python application that monitors VRChat group join requests and automatically accepts those from users who are 18+ verified.
-It features a Tkinter GUI with 2FA support and minimizes to the system tray.
+It features a Tkinter GUI with 2FA support, and a styled logging display that highlights timestamps.

 ## Features
 - Monitors VRChat group join requests at a configurable interval.